jedi-academy/learn-4711/data/lessons_1/marking.md

 Once the assignment deadline arrives, I will disable the event handling and pull all of your `master` branches for deployment on my server.

+There will be a page cross-listing all of the projects, so that you can see what your classmates are up to :)

+I am deploying this course hub using git, but manually - it is the guinea pig for the above script.

+One hiccup - I am still working on getting Composer working properly on my server, so any Composer dependencies will have to be resolved in your repo for the moment.
+That means not git ignoring the `vendor` folder (assuming that is where you install them).